Small Mammal Care

 First — transport.
 Bring them in their regular cage if it's small enough, or use a small, secure carrier with some of their own bedding in it.
 Familiar smells help keep stress down.
 Don't use a cardboard box (they'll chew out).
 Avoid leaving them in a hot car, even for a minute — SoCal heat can be brutal, and hamsters overheat easily.

 The whole visit is usually pretty quick.
 Hamsters stress easily, so we try to be efficient.
-You can check our pricing page for exam costs.
+You can check our vet visit prices for exam costs.

 Taking Care of a Tiny Patient